sagemath/trac_to_gh/Issue 9978.md

 # Issue 9978: Cliquer fails to install on AIX 5.3 as getopt.h does not exist

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9979

 Original creator: drkirkby